 The amount of observed light depends on the local properties of the ice [7].
 Short term climate variations from volcanoes and longer-term variations from atmospheric dust affect the optical properties of the ice, producing nearly horizontal layers.
-This layered structure affects how much light the DOMs observes observe, and, with it, the trigger rate.
-The largest contribution to the IceCube trigger rate comes from downward-going muons produced in cosmic ray-induced showers [22].
+This layered structure affects how much light the DOMs observe, and, with it, the trigger rate.
+The largest contribution to the IceCube trigger rate comes from downward-going muons produced in cosmic ray-induced showers [20].
 Cosmic ray muons stopping in the detector cause the individual trigger rates to decrease at lower depths.

-If a DOM and its nearest or next-to-nearest neighbor observe a discriminator threshold crossing within a set time window, a Hard Local Coincidence (HLC) is initiated, and the corresponding waveforms are sampled and read out on the three-ATWD channels.
+If a DOM and its nearest or next-to-nearest neighbor observe a discriminator threshold crossing within a set time window, a Hard Local Coincidence (HLC) is initiated, and the corresponding analog waveforms are sampled and read out on the ATWD channels.
 Thermionic emission induced dark noise can be present in the readout, however it is suppressed at lower temperatures and is unlikely to trigger an HLC event.

-After waveform digitization, there is a correction applied to remove measured baseline offsets the DC baseline offset.
-Distortions to the waveform, such as from droop and undershoot [9] (see Ref.
-[23] for a technical description) introduced by the toroidal transformer AC coupling AC coupling, are compensated for in software during waveform calibration by adding the expected.
+After waveform digitization, there is a correction applied to remove the DC baseline offset.
+Distortions to the waveform, such as from droop and undershoot (see Ref.
+[21] for a technical description) introduced by the AC coupling, are compensated for in software during waveform calibration.
 The area encompassed by the distortion of the waveform due to these effects is proportionally related to the charge that produced them, and is therefore commonly a problem for bright events or high frequency trains of photons.
 The expected distortion can be calculated if the input charge is known, and is compensated for by adding the determined reaction voltage of the distortion to the calibrated waveform.
 If the undershoot voltage drops below 0 ADC counts (outside of the minimum ADC range), the ADC values are zeroed and then compensated for once the waveform is above the minimum ADC input.
-For each version of the AC coupling, scaled single photoelectron pulse shapes are then fit to the digitized waveforms using software referred to as

-The digital waveforms are then deconvolved into a pulse series using software called "WaveDeform" (waveform unfolding process), which determines the individual pulse time and charges and populates a pulse series.
-[11].
+The digital waveforms are then deconvolved into a pulse series using software called "WaveDeform" (waveform unfolding process) [22].
 The pulse series for a particular DOM corresponds to a list of single photoelectron charges and timestamps.
 WaveDeform is a fitting algorithm that determines the pulse series by fitting a superposition of single photoelectron basis functions to the the digitized waveforms.
 The basis functions, or SPE pulse templates, depend on the version of the AC-coupling instrumented in the particular DOM.
 The pulse series, extracted from various datasets, represents the fundamental unit of data used in this analysis.